• Skip to primary navigation

 • Place the cubes into a large pot.
 (2)

 • Turn the heat on medium-low and start melting.
-Once it begins melting, turn the heat down to low and let melt very gently.
+Once it begins melting, turn the heat down to low and let it melt very gently.
 Stir from time to time.

-• The whole process will not take long, about 15-20 minutes per batch when melting this amount of fat in two batches.
+• The whole process will not take long, about 15-20 minutes per batch, when melting this amount of fat in two batches.

 • If the skin is thin (like chicken skin), you will probably only need 7 to 10 minutes to render it.